 Why this programme?

 The programme includes a wide range of courses which can be selected based on personal interest or prior studies.
 Elective subjects can be chosen from all areas of the university as part of an individual profile.
-Examples of courses topics include:
+Examples of course topics include:

-Construction and Programming of Embedded Systems
+Programming of Embedded Systems

 Modelling and Verification of Computer Systems and Software

-Digital Electronics Design.
+Digital Electronics Design

 The final semester in the programme is devoted to a full-time thesis project.

 Embedded systems are a major global market, controlling a broad range of everyday and specialised devices.
+They are vital elements of, e.g., modern motor vehicles.
+Skills in embedded systems development are in demand with employers such as General Motors, Volvo, BMW, Mercedes, Toyota, Mazda, Scania and many others.

 The programme is central to today's and tomorrow's labour market, both in Sweden and internationally.
 With a Master's degree in Embedded Systems from Uppsala University you are well prepared for a career in industry or research.